-In addition to the new Platoon Model using Signal Offsets, the traditional Simple Platoon Model using Arrival Types or Percent Arriving During Green continues to be available.
+In addition to the Platoon Model using Signal Offsets, the older Simple Platoon Model using Arrival Types or Percent Arriving During Green continues to be available.
 Although its use is not recommended, it can be useful for example for external approaches of a Network.

 Refer to the User Guide for detailed information on this subject.
 Also see the new papers on our Articles page.

-For the new second-by-second lane-based platoon model to apply to connected Signal Sites in a Network, you must ensure that the relevant input parameters are set correctly:
+For the second-by-second lane-based platoon model to apply to connected Signal Sites in a Network, you must ensure that the relevant input parameters are set correctly:

-- Set the Signal Coordination parameter as Program in the Signals tab in the Vehicle Movement Data dialog for each Site.
-In your existing Projects, these may have been specified as Arrival Type or Percent Arriving during Green.
-Change these to the Program option if you want the new second-by-second lane-based platoon model to apply.
+- In your older Projects, the Signal Coordination parameter may have been specified as Arrival Type or Percent Arriving during Green in the Signals tab in the Vehicle Movement Data input dialog for each Site.
+Change these to the Program option if you want the second-by-second lane-based platoon model to apply.
 Use the Reset to Defaults command for this purpose.

 - Set the Reference Phase in the Phase & Sequence data tab of the Phasing & Timing dialog for each Site.

-- Specify the signal coordination data (Coordinated Site, Reference Site, Offset, Network Cycle Time, Site Phase Times) in the Network Timing dialog.
+- Specify the signal coordination and other timing data (Coordinated Site, Reference Site, Signal Offsets (User or Program), Network Cycle Time) in the Network Timing dialog.

 - Check the parameter Apply Platoon Dispersion in the Network Data dialog if you wish to include modelling of platoon dispersion.